microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 This state is active during the sensor warmup.
 Once an hour, a tick from the Real Timer Clock  (RTC) sets a flag and updates the remaining time.
 The polled function checks the flag status, clears it, and prints a message for the remaining time.

 After 24 hours, the function `Application_isSensorReady` returns `true`, indicating the sensor is ready for use.
-If the internal EEPROM is valid, then the system switches to the `SYS_MONITOR` state.
+If the internal EEPROM is valid, then the system switches to the `SYS_MONITOR` state or the `SYS_ALARM` state, depending on the status of the alarm.
 Otherwise, the system switches to the `SYS_CALIBRATE` state.

 ### SYS_CALIBRATE

 This state is used to handle the sensor calibration.
 To properly use the sensor, it is necessary to calibrate the sensor against a known zero point at specified environmental conditions.
 The user must press and hold SW0 until the calibration completes.
 If no errors occurred during calibration, the system switches to the `SYS_MONITOR` state.
-Otherwise, the system goes to the `SYS_ERROR` state.

 ### SYS_MONITOR

 This state is used to monitor the sensor.
-The analog comparator is pollsed to see if the ammonia value is above the threshold.
+The analog comparator is pollsed to see if the ammonia value is above the `ALARM_THRESHOLD_HIGH` point.
 If it is, the system transitions to `SYS_ALARM`.
 Otherwise, the analog comparator is checked by the function `Fusa_testAC`.
 During this function, the system temporarily enters the `SYS_SELF_TEST` state, but returns to `SYS_MONITOR` after executing.
 An error during self-test function will cause the system to enter the `SYS_ERROR` state.
-Finally, if no other issues have occurred and the Alarm Test button is pressed, then the system will transition to `SYS_ALARM_TEST`.
+Finally, if no other issues have occurred and the Alarm Test button is pressed, then the system will transition to `SYS_ALARM`.

 ### SYS_SELF_TEST

 This state is active during the self-test of the Analog Comparator.
 During this operation, the AC is disconnected from the sensor, and connected to the output of DAC0.
 At the end of this self-test, the sensor is reconnected to the AC and returned to the previous state.
 If this state is ever encountered outside of the self-test function, the system goes to the `SYS_ERROR` state.

-### SYS_ALARM_TEST

-This state is active during the alarm self-test.

 ### SYS_ALARM

 This state is active when the alarm is triggered.
+In this state, the buzzer sounds and the LED blinks.
+When the threshold falls below the `ALARM_THRESHOLD_LOW` threshold, the system transitions to `SYS_MONITOR`.
+AC self-tests, alarm test, and other functions are not available in this mode.

 ### SYS_ERROR

-On startup, the system enters the `SYS_INIT` state
+This state is active if a self-test fails or the state machine enters an unexpected state.
+The LED blinks and the buzzer sounds in a pattern while printing `SYSTEM FAULT` to the UART.
+This state is an infinite loop which cannot be escaped.

 ## Operation